Five Reasons My Latest Road Trip Exceeded My Expectations

 4. I listened to my body.
 There was one day when we experienced several rain storms which increased my pain.
 It wasn’t to the level of needing bed rest, but I knew walking was out of the question.
 So on that day I accepted and found joy in site seeing from the car.
 I could have used my wheelchair that day, but bouncing along gravel and uneven walkways would have most likely hurt my body as much as walking.
 I also took naps when my body asked for them.

 5. I made changes to my treatment plan months prior.
 In February I committed to exercising on a regular basis.
 This helped build my stamina and strength.
 The biggest change took place four months ago when I added Oska Pulse to my treatment.
 Click here to read about the improvements I have experienced from Oska Pulse.
 For the first time in my chronic life, I had more good days than bad during a vacation.
-Typically I only experience one or two good days while away from home, only having one extremely bad day this go around was absolutely fabulous!!
-By the way if you are thinking of trying Oska Pulse, be sure to use promo code DIVA to save $55.
+Typically I only experience one or two good days while away from home, only having one extremely bad day this go-around was absolutely fabulous!!
+Request my secret discount code here!

 It took a couple of days to get back into my regular routine after returning home and instead of pushing myself I allowed my body to recover.
 I also brought home a few souvenirs; Al the alien, a new shirt, and something I didn’t want….. a new pain.
 I have an appointment scheduled to address this newest symptom with my doctor and hope that it is something that can be dealt with quickly and easily.
 No matter what it is I will continue on like I have been, one day at a time and loving life no matter how badly my body misbehaves!